 - Educating horse owners about proper horse health care

 - Helping working equids locally or abroad

-The veterinarian selected each month will be featured on the AAEP’s website and social media.
+The vet selected each month for the Good Works Award will be featured on the AAEP’s website and social media.

 The American Association of Equine Practitioners, headquartered in Lexington, Ky., was founded in 1954 as a non-profit organization dedicated to the health and welfare of the horse.
 Currently, AAEP reaches more than 5 million horse owners through its over 9,000 members worldwide and is actively involved in ethics issues, practice management, research and continuing education in the equine veterinary profession and horse industry.